canonical-web-and-design/tutorials.ubuntu.com/tutorials/desktop/windows-ubuntu-hyperv-containers/windows-ubuntu-hyperv-containers.md

 ## Requirements
 Duration: 5:00

-You will need a x86 PC running Windows 10 or Windows Server.
+You will need an x86 PC running Windows 10 or Windows Server.

-More importantly, Docker using Hyper-V is only available when signed up with the [Windows Insider Program][windowsinsider].
-This lets you test pre-release software and upcoming versions of Windows while potentially allowing Microsoft to collect usage information.
+Docker using Hyper-V is only available when signed up with the [Windows Insider Program][windowsinsider].
+This program lets you test pre-release software and upcoming versions of Windows.

-If stability and privacy are essential for your installation, consider waiting for the [Windows 10 Fall Creator update][win10fall], due October 2017.
+If stability and privacy are essential for your installation (Windows Insider allows Microsoft to collect usage information), consider waiting for the [Windows 10 Fall Creator update][win10fall], due October 2017.
 With this release, running Docker with Hyper-V won't require Windows Insider membership.

 ![screenshot](https://assets.ubuntu.com/v1/da4c0355-win10-ubuntu-insider.png)

-You will also require a recent installation of Docker; which can be downloaded from [http://dockerproject.org](http://dockerproject.org).
+You will also need a recent installation of Docker, which can be downloaded from [http://dockerproject.org](http://dockerproject.org).

-Furthermore, make sure you have installed [https://tulaani.org/xz/](XZ Utils), which will be required to decompress the Ubuntu host container image.
+Finally, you will need to make sure you have installed [https://tulaani.org/xz/](XZ Utils), required for decompressing the Ubuntu host container image.

 ## Join Windows Insider
 Duration: 3:00